vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ### 33. Does this impact VMware vSphere 7.0?

 Yes.
-VMware vSphere 7 reached End of General Support status on October 2, 2025.
-Patches for this version may be available at a future date via the Support portal, for use in an offline update manner (import into Lifecycle Manager).
+VMware vSphere 7 reached End of General Support on October 2, 2025.
+If your organization has an extended support contract, please use those processes to request patches for these issues on vSphere 7.

 ### 34. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8?